 The randomization was implemented in December 2016.
 The effects of the experiment critically depend on the knowledge of job seekers about part-time unemployment insurance.
 Job seekers with multiple spells have a better knowledge of the unemployment system, and are thus less likely to react to our information intervention.
-We identified job seekers who registered for the very first time for unemployment benefits between 1 July 2016 and 30 November 2016.
+We identified job seekers who are entitled for the very first time to unemployment benefits between 1 July 2016 and 30 November 2016.
 We excluded job seekers subject to very specific rules, such as recurrent temporary workers (in temp agencies), childminders, entrepreneurs, artists, and technicians working in the culture sector, as well as job seekers who had already worked while on claim between their entry into unemployment and November 2016.

 This procedure resulted in an experimental sample of 147,878 job seekers who have been randomized into treated (T), control (C) and super control groups (SC).
-Table 1 summarizes the experimental lay-out.
 In the treatment effect analysis, we apply an additional filter to the experimental sample, retaining only individuals who were still on claim and did not experience part-time unemployment between the randomization date and the first sending.
-Our final sample is then composed of 115,547 individuals.
+Our final sample is then composed of 115,547 individuals.19

-$^{^{15}90\%}$ of hiring intentions do become effective hires.
+1890% of hiring intentions do become effective hires.